 Reemay is a popular brand name for a breathable, lightweight and strong row cover.
 It is made from a spun polyester and comes in different weights, depending on the protection you need.
 It might also be called floating row cover as it is designed to be light enough to float on top of your plants without crushing them.
 This is my preferred row cover.

 Regular vapour barrier is a cheaper alternative to greenhouse film and can be found in any home centre or hardware store.
 It has the disadvantage of not allowing as much light transmission as greenhouse film so is not suitable for very young seedlings that needs lots of light to avoid getting spindly.
+The other reasons you may be better off paying more for greenhouse film is that vapour barrier usually is not considered food safe and may off gas chemicals, especially when exposed to the sun for a longer period of time.
+On that note it will also likely break down sooner due to UV exposure, costing you the same amount of money in the long run.

 Shade cloth is a row cover mainly used to protect leafy crops from excessive heat and sunlight.
 It is designed to allow heat to escape so should be used later in the season, when you need to remove the other types of row covers to avoid overheating.